Oski virus removal guide

 Part of the U.N.
 Sustainable Development Group.

-Update May 13, 2020 - Cyber criminals have recently started spreading Oski Stealer via fake hacking tools that supposedly allow to perform various illegal actions in Counter Strike: Global Offensive (CS:GO) video game.
+Update 13 May 2020 - Cyber criminals have recently started spreading Oski Stealer via fake hacking tools, which supposedly allow them to perform various illegal actions in the Counter Strike: Global Offensive (CS:GO) video game.
 Such tools are often promoted via YouTube videos.
-The videos display how the tool supposedly works and provide download links in the video description.
-Once an unsuspecting user executes the fake hacking tool, Oski Stealer instantly infiltrates the system.
+The videos display how the tool supposedly works and provide download links within the video description.
+Once an unsuspecting user executes the fake hacking tool, Oski Stealer immediately infiltrates the system.
 CS:GO might not be the only targeted video game - cyber criminals commonly seek wider audiences.

 Instant automatic malware removal: